btholt/intermediate-react-v6/lessons/01-the-first-section/A-intro.md

 - Rebuild the app in Next

-# Let's do it with TanStack Start
+# What else is there?

+- React Router / Remix
-- Rebuild the app in TanStack
+- (Coming Soon) TanStack Start
+- Vite by itself!

 # Other options